microsoft/fluentui/packages/react-divider/Spec.md

 ## Accessibility

 - The `Divider` component should be assigned a `role="separator"` by default.
+- The `Divider` component should be named by its content.
 - The `Divider` component should have no other accessibility concerns otherwise.
 The descendant content in the divider must handle any required accessibility behaviors itself when appropriate.